Rajasthan communal clashes: CM Gehlot says PM Modi should appeal to people to shun polarisation | Politics

 - India

-A day after communal clashes broke out in Rajasthan's Karauli district, Chief Minister Ashok Gehlot on Sunday alleged that an environment of religious polarisation had been created in the country after the BJP-led NDA came to power at the Centre and said Prime Minister Narendra Modi should appeal to people to shun this unfair division.
+A day after communal clashes broke out in Rajasthan's Karauli district, Chief Minister Ashok Gehlot on Sunday alleged that an environment of religious polarisation had been created in the country after the BJP-led NDA came to power at the Centre.

+Noting that peace, brotherhood and harmony are important for development, Gehlot said Prime Minister Narendra Modi should appeal to the people of the country to shun polarisation based on religion and caste.

 ''(In view of) the atmosphere which has been created in the country after the NDA government came to power, I believe that the prime minister himself should appeal to the people of the country that this polarisation in the name of religion and caste is not justified and is not in the interests of the country,'' he said.